eliotmiller/clootl/README.md

 No, but it's close.
 We are working on a number of fronts at the moment, and while the code here works, or should, the tree it is relying on is just a placeholder.

 #### Can I use it anyhow?
 If you insist.
+Things are in flux, and nothing here is published yet, so proceed with caution.
 This will get you up and running and show you how to extract a phylogeny and provide proper attribution:
 ```r
 library(devtools)
 install_github("eliotmiller/clootl")